 Crush hazard!
 Keep hands outside and above the chain.
-If the lift chain does not reach the wheelblock, carefully work the lift chain around the sprocket until the lift chain reaches the wheelblock.
+If the lift chain does not reach the safety cam, carefully work the lift chain around the sprocket until it does reach the safety cam.
 Lift the chain from the sides.
 If the chain drops unaided, the weight of the chain will crush fingers.
 Do not allow the chain to come off the sprocket.